 From a rumoured torture chamber to sightings of the spirit of a nurse haunting the hallways, Old Changi Hospital gives the creeps like no other place in Singapore.

-Back in the early 20th century, the area surrounding Changi Village was set up as a military compound for the British army.
+The history of Changi Hosptial dates back to the mid 1920s when the area surrounding today’s Changi Village was set up as a military compound for the British army.

 To staff soldiers stationed in Changi, several barracks were built, including Selarang Barracks (now Selarang Camp), Roberts Barracks (now Changi Air Base West) and Kitchener Barracks (now Old Changi Hospital).
-Two gun forts, namely the Johore Battery and Tekong Besar Battery, were also built in the east of Singapore to defend the eastern entrance of the Straits of Johor where the Sembawang Naval Base is based.
+Two gun forts, namely the Johore Battery and Tekong Besar Battery, were also built in the east of Singapore to defend the eastern entrance of the Straits of Johor.

 Built in 1935, Kitchener Barracks then has two blocks – Block 24 and 37 – to house the British Army’s Royal Engineers.

 The two buildings are separated by a hill called the Barrack Hill (also known as FEAF, or Far East Air Force Hill).

 Back then, block 37 operates a small medical centre to serve soldiers in the vicinity.
 This includes the Royal Engineers, the Royal Artillery and the Gordon Highlanders.